chuckcoughlin/sarah-bella/docs/toolchain.md

 ```

 Like the main development system, the Raspberry Pi requires the ROS development libraries.
 Follow the instructions at:
-http://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup, sections 7.1.1 and 7.1.2.
+http://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup, sections 6.2 and 7.1.2.
 These steps can be expected to
 take an hour or more.
 Make sure the robot's battery is charged.
-Additionally the packages listed [here](#message-packages) must also be installed.
+Additionally the packages liste6.3d [here](#message-packages) must also be installed.

 After I executed the "sudo apt upgrade", I discovered that my Firefox now crashed on start.
 To revert to a prior version:
 ```